iannisantoniadis/eCommerceApp/README.md

 # E-Commerce App

-Simple application pertaining the various requirements of an online commerce platform
+Simple application that meets the various requirements of an online commerce platform

 ## Getting Started